Connecting your car speakers to an amp

 Let us know what you need

-This article focused on a way to simplify the speaker connections.
+This article focused on a way to simplify the speaker connections when using an aftermarket stereo.
+If you're connecting an amplifier to a factory system, check out this How To guide for tips.
 For information about other aspects of amplifier installation, like power and ground wiring, check out our Amplifier Installation Guide.

 If you have any questions about connecting a new amplifier to your speakers, contact our advisors via chat or phone.
 They'll take the time to answer your questions and explain the details, then get you set up with whatever you need.